Adams County, IN Marriage License Information

-If you plan to get married in Adams County, WI, or elsewhere within Wisconsin, you must complete a marriage license application.
+If you plan to get married in Adams County, IN, or elsewhere within Indiana, you must complete a marriage license application.
 You can get your marriage license in Adams County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the County Clerk office.
-Marriage licenses issued from Adams County can be used throughout the state of Wisconsin.
+Locations that distribute marriage licenses are typically located in the Circuit Court.
+Marriage licenses issued from Adams County can be used throughout the state of Indiana.

-Where Can I Get a Marriage License in Adams County, Wisconsin?
+Where Can I Get a Marriage License in Adams County, Indiana?

 Address and Phone Number: